cyberbotics/webots-doc/guide/tutorial-6-4-wheels-robot.md

 >    wheels[i] = wb_robot_get_device(wheels_names[i]);
 > ```

-> A motor can be actuated by setting its position, its velocity, its acceleration or its force (cf. `Reference Manual`).
+> A [Motor](../reference/motor.md) can be actuated by setting its position, its velocity, its acceleration or its force.
 Here we are interested in setting its velocity.
 This can be achieved by setting its position at infinity, and by bounding its velocity: